stfbnc/fathon/README.md

 If you are using `fathon` in your research, please cite:

-Bianchi, S., (2020). fathon: A Python package for a fast computation of  detrendend fluctuation analysis and related algorithms.
+Bianchi, S., (2020). fathon: A Python package for a fast computation of  detrended fluctuation analysis and related algorithms.
 Journal of Open  Source Software, 5(45), 1828, https://doi.org/10.21105/joss.01828

 ## Changelog

+#### v1.4.0

+- DCCA optionally returns all the simulated cross-correlation coefficients
+- Fix deprecation warnings
+- Remove support for Python 3.8 and MacOS x86_64
+- Support for Python 3.9 up to 3.14
+- Only numpy >= 2 is supported

 #### v1.3.3